 The testing process is intended to help you and your counselor better understand your intellectual, academic, and emotional functioning.
 It may be particularly helpful when it is believed that problems in one or more of these areas might be interfering with successful functioning in other areas of your life.
 Testing often results in specific recommendations, provided by your counselor, regarding how you may improve problematic areas in your life.

-To determine if testing is warranted, one of our counselors will review the written information you provide on the Testing Intake Forms.
+To determine if testing is warranted, students are asked to come to Counseling and Psychological Services to pick up a “testing packet.”
+The packet contains a questionnaire and other materials related to psychological testing.
+Once the packet is completed and returned to Counseling and Psychological Services, you will be scheduled to meet with one of our counselors.
 Occasionally, after discussion with students, it is determined that their needs would be better met through a referral to resources outside of Counseling and Psychological Services.
 If your counselor or their supervisor determines this to be the case, they will work with you to provide an appropriate referral.

 When testing is warranted, the process typically consists of 3-4 appointments with your counselor, each lasting 2-3 hours, over a period of weeks.
 During these appointments you will be asked to complete a variety of activities designed to help your counselor better understand aspects of your intellectual, academic, and emotional functioning.
 Your counselor will openly discuss the assessment process with you, including the nature and purposes of the various instruments and activities that you may be asked to complete.
 Throughout the testing process you have the right to inquire about the nature and purpose of any and all procedures.
 Testing will conclude with a thorough discussion of your testing results, including any need you may have for us to communicate those results to individuals outside of Counseling and Psychological Services.